-On the plus side, as someone who pays a lot of attention to ingredients, I applaud the brand for formulating without the so-called "Suspicious Six."
-They've definitely raised awareness for the problems associated with essential oils, alcohols, silicones, chemical sunscreens, fragrances and sulfates, and it's true that avoiding them improves skin.
+As someone who pays a lot of attention to ingredients, I applaud the brand for formulating without the so-called "Suspicious 6."
+They've definitely raised awareness for the problems associated with essential oils, alcohols, silicones, chemical sunscreens, fragrances and sulfates—and I fully agree that avoiding these ingredients can improve the health of your skin.

-On the down side, their products are very expensive, and for the most part, not well-suited to sensitive and acne-prone skin.
-Like I said, I was far from new to clean beauty before I began testing these, and a good number of them did break me out.
-Unfortunately, skincare is not quite as "one size fits all" as founder Tiffany Masterson suggests.
+I just wish that this line was better-suited to acne-prone and sensitive skin.
+Like I said, I was far from new to clean beauty before I began testing Drunk Elephant products, and a good number of them did break me out.
+Unfortunately, I don't think that skincare is as "one size fits all" as the brand's founder has suggested.

-To sum up, here are my top picks—with the caveat that any of them may trigger sensitivity, and some (marked with *) may trigger acne.
+To sum up, here are my top picks—with the caveat that some of them may trigger breakouts or irritation, depending on your skin.

 - Masks and treatments: A-Passioni

 - Sun protection: Umbra Sheer and Umbra Tinte